Visit the national museum of the Netherlands: the impressive Rijksmuseum.

 Practical info

-For more information and opening hour, go to rijksmuseum.nl
+For more information and opening hours, go to rijksmuseum.nl

 Accessibility